-Cole Falkner is an analyst at GSIS.
+Cole Falkner is an Associate at GSIS.
 Mr. Falkner graduated Cum Laude from the George Washington University.
 He earned his degree in International Affairs with concentrations in security policy and Latin American politics and history.

 Mr. Falkner previously worked as a Nuclear History Intern at the National Security Archive, Program Intern at the Woodrow Wilson International Center for Scholars, and Research Intern at the Arms Control Association.
 He blended his interests of nuclear nonproliferation and cold war history at these institutions.